With the support of our members, partner organizations, and corporate sponsors, BTT has….

 BTT’s objective is to protect and enhance critical flats habitats, reverse the decline of flats species, and use research findings to influence policy, educate the fishing community and improve resource management for long-term stewardship.
 BTT has many ongoing and completed research projects and initiatives that have achieved significant results in our efforts to learn about, protect and restore bonefish, tarpon and permit fisheries and habitats.
 Very little was known about the three species when BTT was founded, and scientific results from our efforts are critical to informing fisheries management and educating the public.

-BTT has provided funding for and conducted projects that have provided information essential for conservation and led to a number of tangible conservation outcomes.
+BTT has funded and conducted projects that have provided information essential for conservation and led to a number of tangible conservation outcomes.

 - Working with Florida Fish and Wildlife Conservation Commission, bonefish was made catch and release in Florida.